Encoding classical data into the squeezing of noisy-states for plasmonic communication

-Our key result demonstrates that, by preparing single-mode squeezed noisy states~(SMSNS), one can drastically reduce the measurement burden.
-In particular, we show that even after long propagation distances (e.g., $L=10L_0$, where the transmission amplitude is $\eta=e^{-10}=0.45\times 10^{-4}$), the encoded squeezing can be decoded using only {\it two} copies of the state.
-This enables reliable detection of classical information without relying on large ensembles, overcoming one of the major limitations of squeezed-state propagation in plasmonic systems.
+Our key result shows that, by performing single-mode squeezing on an initially noisy state and applying beam-splitter-based correlation detection, the required number of measurements can be drastically reduced.
+In particular, even after long propagation distances (e.g., $L=10L_0$, where the transmission amplitude is $\eta=e^{-10}=0.45\times10^{-4}$), the encoded squeezing can be decoded using only {\it two} copies of the state.
+This enables reliable detection of classical information without large ensembles, overcoming a major limitation of squeezed-state propagation in plasmonic systems.